 Securities lending activities - The fund may lend portfolio securities to brokers, dealers or other institutions that provide cash or U.S. Treasury securities as collateral in an amount at least equal to the value of the securities loaned.
 While portfolio securities are on loan, the fund will continue to receive the equivalent of the interest and the dividends or other distributions paid by the issuer on the securities, as well as a portion of the interest on the investment of the collateral.
-Additionally, although the fund will not have the right to vote on securities while they are on loan, the fund has a right to consent on corporate actions and a right to recall each loan to vote on proposals, including proposals involving material events affecting securities loaned.
+Additionally, although the fund will not have the right to vote on securities while they are on loan, the fund has a right to corporate actions and a right to recall each loan to vote on proposals, including proposals involving material events affecting securities loaned.
 The fund has delegated the decision to lend portfolio securities to the investment adviser.
-The adviser also has the discretion to consent on corporate actions and to recall securities on loan to vote.
-In the event the adviser deems a corporate action or proxy vote material, as determined by the adviser based on factors relevant to the fund, it will use reasonable efforts to recall the securities and consent to or vote on the matter.
+The adviser also has the discretion to consent on corporate actions and a corporate actions or proxy vote material, as determined by the adviser based on factors relevant to the fund, it will use reasonable efforts to recall the securities and consent to or vote on the matter.